Out of the Box Visualization Types

 KPI Gauge – A linear gauge showing the value of a key performance indicator on a fixed scale.

 Advanced Pivot Table – Similar to a pivot grid but allowing more than just 1 column, 1 row, and 1 value.
-The advanced pivot table allows multiple hierarchies of summarized values by many rows and column headings.
+The advanced pivot table allows multiple hierarchies of summarized values by many rows and column headings. *The advanced pivot table is shown in all report and dashboard views, however, when exported, the normal datagrid without the advanced features will be downloaded or scheduled.

 Column Chart – A column chart is a data visualization where data is displayed as vertical bars going across the chart horizontally.
 The values axis being displayed on the left side of the chart.